canonical/proxy-confdb-demo/README.md

 ## The Past

 Traditionally, snap configuration has been tightly coupled to individual snaps, making it difficult to share configuration between snaps.
-In this example, each of the snaps (firefox, chromium, & brave) have their own proxy config set through `snap set` which leads to a lot of duplication.
+In this example, each of the snaps (Firefox, Chromium, & Brave) have their own proxy config set through `snap set` which leads to a lot of duplication.

 ![setup](docs/media/setup.png)